syedumerahmedcode/linkedlist/readme.md

 -  Diagram with changes (1x) (100).
 - Time complexity of insertion of a node: O(n).

-# Traversal of a circular singly linked list
+# Traversal - circular singly linked list

 - TODO: Add a diagram depicting the traversal in a circular singly linked list.
 (102) Time complexity: O(n)

-# Search in a circular singly linked list
+# Searching - circular singly linked list

 - TODO: Add a diagram depicting the searching a value in a singly linked list.
 (103) Time complexity: O(n)

-# Deletion from a circular singly linked list
+# Deletion - circular singly linked list

 - TODO: Add a diagram depicting the searching a value in a singly linked list.
 (104+105) Time complexity: O(n)